d-lynch95/Blue_Ocean_Travel/README.md

 - When adding the elephantsql database all of my products and users disappeared from the database.
 In order to restore them I needed to disconnect from the database, download a json file from the original database, then reconnect to the database and upload the json file with the fixtures.
 This resolved the issue.

+- I had an issue when trying to allow users to filter products by region.
+I made a lot of alterations to this code segment to try and fix the issue but ultimately this was caused by having a typo in the html code.
+When I changed 'regions' to 'region' this corrected the issue.

 ### User Testing